whatisinternet/spark_plugs/README.md

   rails generate spark_plugs:install
 ```

-If you would like to customize the views:
+If you would like to customize the view:

 ```shell
   rails generate spark_plugs:views